snmcwilliams/final-project-py/README.md

 * Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
 * Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+* Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
 * Create and call at least 3 functions, at least one of which must return a value that is used.